LOISEL, Victor,

 served in this office.
 In politics Mr. Loisel is a Republican, and

 fraternally a 32nd degree Mason.
 He has been twice married.
-His
+His first wife,

 whom he married in 1885, bore the maiden name of Emma Chauffe.
 She died in